Before I Hang: Plot

 When the prison authorities discover Dr. Garth, who does not remember committing the murders, and the two bodies, they believe that the wandering prisoner killed Dr. Howard and attempted to kill Dr. Garth.
 As a result, Garth is labelled a hero and granted a full pardon.
-He returns home to live with his daughter, Martha (Evelyn Keyes), and continues his research on the anti-aging serum.
+He returns home to live with his daughter, Martha, and continues his research on the anti-aging serum.

 Wishing to test it further, he confronts three of his aging friends and requests that they be his test subjects.
-Initially they refuse, but one of them, Victor Sondini (Pedro de Córdoba), later changes his mind after Dr. Garth pays him a visit.
+Initially they refuse, but one of them, Victor Sondini, later changes his mind after Dr. Garth pays him a visit.
 Just as he is about to administer the serum, Garth is again overcome by the impulses of the executed prisoner and strangles his friend.
-Finally beginning to realize what he has been doing, Garth visits one of his other friends, George Wharton (Wright Kramer), to confess his crimes and request that he be his final test subject before he turns himself in.
+Finally beginning to realize what he has been doing, Garth visits one of his other friends, George Wharton, to confess his crimes and request that he be his final test subject before he turns himself in.
 Wharton attempts to call for help, but Garth kills him before he can do so.

 As the bodies begin to pile up and Dr. Garth's behavior becomes more erratic, Martha begins to suspect that something is up and confronts her father.
 Garth begs her to leave as he continues to fight the impulses of the murderous blood, but she refuses and he comes at her.
 She faints and Dr. Garth flees.
 In the final scene, Dr. Garth, now being pursued by the police, approaches the prison where he had been incarcerated.
 The warden admits him, but Garth immediately makes aggressive movements toward the armed guard at the gate.
 The guard shoots him, and as he is dying the doctor admits that he committed suicide in order to prevent himself from killing anyone else.